syyePhenomenol/HollowKnight.GeoHunger/ReadMe.md

 - Invulnerable
 - Unable to control the Knight

-You can adjust the difficulty by changing the time delay between every depletion/damage taken in the Global Settings file.
+You can adjust the difficulty under Settings -> Mods in-game.